censusreporter/census-api/API.md

 :---------------|:-------|:----------|:-----------
  `geom`         | bool   | No        | Whether or not to include the geography portion of the GeoJSON.

-Returns a [GeoJSON](http://geojson.org/) representation of the specified Census geography specified by the `geoid` parameter.
+Returns a [GeoJSON](http://geojson.org/) representation of the Census geography specified by the `geoid` parameter.
 By default, the returned GeoJSON only contains the attributes for the geography (including the land and water area, name, and geography ID).
 You can include the geography by setting the `geom` query argument to `true`.
 Note that this will usually make the response significantly larger, but will allow you to draw it on a map.

 Examples:
 ```bash